Noise-Adaptive Layerwise Learning Rates: Accelerating Geometry-Aware Optimization for Deep Neural Network Training: Our Method

 \section{Our Method}

 \textbf{Algorithmic Framework.} Our proposed algorithmic framework (\cref{alg:muon}) consists of three main stages at each iteration.
 First (lines 4-6), we compute the stochastic gradient $G_t^{\ell}$ for each layer, accumulate its momentum $B_t^{\ell}$, and then obtain the direction $O_t^{\ell} = \text{LMO}(B_t^{\ell})$ by invoking a LMO, where the choice of norm depends on the structural group of layer $\ell$ (embedding/LM head layers, hidden layers, or non-matrix layers; see \cref{tbl:lmo}).
+Note that line 4-6 is the same as the work of Scion \citep{pethick2025training} and Gluon \citep{riabinin2025gluon}.
 Second (lines 7-9), the key novelty of our framework is to incorporate noise-adaptive layer-wise learning rate scaling.
 We maintain a momentum buffer $H_t^{\ell}$ to track the moving average of the estimated noise level for each layer.
 This buffer can be updated in two ways: a practical option (using $G_t^{\ell}$ and $G_{t-1}^{\ell}$ and avoiding extra computation) and a theoretical option (using two independent stochastic gradients $G_t^{\ell}$ and $\tilde{G}_t^{\ell}$ at each step).
-Based on $H_t^{\ell}$, the layer-wise scaling $\alpha_t^{\ell}$ is computed, and the effective learning rate is adjusted proportionally through the ratio $\alpha_t^{\ell}/\alpha_t^{m}$, ensuring that layers with larger noise magnitudes employ smaller learning rates.
+Based on $H_t^{\ell}$, the layer-wise scaling $\alpha_t^{\ell}$ is computed, and the effective learning rate is adjusted proportionally through the ratio $\sqrt{\alpha_t^{\ell}/\alpha_t^{m}}$, ensuring that layers with larger noise magnitudes employ smaller learning rates.
 Finally (lines 10-11), we update the model parameters with the scaled stepsize and the direction given by LMO.

 \textbf{Choice of Norm Constraint and LMO Implementation.} To determine appropriate norm constraints for different types of parameters in deep neural networks, we adopt the operator norm perspective recently advanced in \citep{large2024scalable, bernstein2024modular, pethick2025training}.
 As summarized in \cref{tbl:lmo}, parameters naturally fall into three groups: (i) hidden layers (e.g., query, key, value, output, and MLP weights), which are represented as matrices and we use the RMS $\to$ RMS operator norm with dual nuclear norm (scaled by $\sqrt{d_{\mathrm{out}}/d_{\mathrm{in}}}$); (ii) weight-sharing layers such as embedding and LM head matrices, where the $\ell_{1}\to \ell_{\infty}$ operator norm is used with dual $\ell_{1}\to \ell_{1}$ norm; and (iii) non-matrix parameters like RMS normalization vectors, where the RMS norm with dual $\ell_2$ norm (scaled by $\sqrt{d_{\text{model}}}$) is adopted.
 These dual norms are critical in line 7 of \cref{alg:muon} for estimating the layer-wise gradient noise magnitude.
 Based on the chosen norms, the corresponding LMOs in line 6 of \cref{alg:muon} also differ across parameter types: for hidden layers, the LMO corresponds to a scaled $UV^{\top}$ computed efficiently via Newton-Schulz iterations; for embedding and LM head layers, the LMO reduces to a scaled element-wise sign operator; and for RMS normalization vectors, the LMO is implemented by RMS normalization.
 This unified design of norm constraints, dual norms, and LMOs with their implementations ensures both theoretical consistency with our algorithmic framework and practical efficiency in large-scale deep learning.